ddcovery/ddinject-js/README.md

 Although you can also use it with classes as you will see a little below.

-## Do you really think this is the native way for javascript?

-The main container code is about 80 lines long (after removing comments and the Proxy mechanism recently added to protect from misuse).

-With this short code we support dependencies injection rich functionalities like:

-* Transient and Singleton providers.
-* Dependency Cycles detection.

-How?

-* **destructuring** is treated as first class citizen.
-It fits perfectly when you need to consume dependencies.
-* Object **defined properties** are the way used to provide dependencies:  when you evaluate a dependency property, the provider function is evaluated (and not before)... if this provider has dependencies, they are evaluated before provider itself is executed.... and so on.

-It is simple, fast and fluent 🚤.

 ## lets see more examples

 **Singleton by default**, but **transient** is supported: